MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

  BizTalk Adapter for JD Edwards OneWorld provides the JDEJAccess JAR file for use with JD Edwards OneWorld.
 By default, the JDEJAccess.jar file is referenced from *Program Files\Common Files\Microsoft BizTalk Adapters for Enterprise Applications\J.D.
 Edwards OneWorld(r)\classes\JDEJAccess.jar*.

 > [!NOTE]
 >  You must verify the registration of the jdeinterop.ini file before you can use BizTalk Adapter for JD Edwards OneWorld.
-Make sure that you include a path to this file in the **JDE Transport Property** page when you create the send port in [!INCLUDE[btsBizTalkServerNoVersion](../Token/btsBizTalkServerNoVersion_md.md)].
+Make sure that you include a path to this file in the **JDE Transport Property** page when you create the send port in BizTalk Server.
 For a complete explanation, see "Customize the jdeinterop.ini File."

 #### Create the BTSLIBinterop.jar File
 Create the file, and confirm it can be accessed by the adapter.
 Use the following sample as a guide: